YaleSTC/reservations/managing-users.md

 ## Preliminaries

-Currently, Reservations only supports [CAS](http://www.jasig.org/cas/) for user authentication.
-Support for built-in authentication and OmniAuth is underway.
+Currently, *Reservations* only supports [CAS](http://www.jasig.org/cas/) for user authentication.
+Support for built-in authentication and OmniAuth is under development.

 *Reservations* maintains a strict separation of user roles.
 There are three types of users:

 * **Normal users**, who can browse the catalog and create reservations for themselves.
 * **Checkout Persons** who can do all of the above, plus create reservations for other people and check equipment in and out.
 * **Admins**, who can do all of the above.
-In addition, the can change settings, update equipment, and add/remove users.
+In addition, they can change settings, update equipment, and add/remove users.

 ## User Creation

 When a new user logs in for the first time, an account will automatically be created for them (if using CAS), or they will have to register (when built-in authentication is enabled).
-As an admin, you can also manually create users.
+As an Admin or Checkout Person, you can also manually create users.

 ## User Management